PoCInnovation/Workshops/software/23.Starton/frontend/README.md

 ## Introduction

 *Rob the robot* 🤖: Bip boop bip boop boop...
-Now we have a functional backend but there is no interface that allows us to use it, so we finished the half of the work !
+Now we have a functional backend but there is no interface that allows us to use it, so we finished half of the work !
 We need to implement it now or we will die... lost in the galaxy... forever...
 It’s up to you !

-## What is a React ?
+## What is React ?

 Today, there are many technologies available in order to create a website.
 The React library is one of the most used and popular, having a very important place in the world and being carried by Facebook.